amasraff/sabah-bus-routes/README.md

 ## Why there are 2 routes?
 Inbound and Outbound will have slight deviation to their routes due to how the roads are laid out

-## 'undeff' and 'incomplete'?
+## `undef` and `partial`?
-undef means the the data/information are unknown.
-Set as undef if the data is only obtained once. incomplete means the data gathered for at least multiple times, at least twice, usually the case of their end to end routes.
+`undef` means the the data/information are unknown.
+Set as undef if the data is only obtained once.
+`partial` means the data gathered for at least multiple times, at least twice, usually the case of their end to end routes.